ishan184/MachineLearning/Chapter 1/BasicsOfMachineLearning.md

 - **NLP** - Natural Language Processing is a subfield of computer science and artificial intelligence that enables computers to understand and generate human language
 - **RNN** - A recurrent neural network (RNN) is a deep learning model that is trained to process and convert a sequential data input into a specific sequential data output.
 - **Transformer** - The transformer is a deep learning architecture based on the multi-head attention mechanism.
 Text is converted to numerical representations called tokens, and each token is converted into a vector via lookup from a word embedding table
+- **Generalization Error** - Error rate on the test set for a model.
+- **Training Error** - Error rate on the training set.
+- **Hyperparameter** = Hyperparameters are settings that determine how the model learns, and they are set before training starts.
+They can affect the model's architecture, learning rate, and other aspects of the training process.

 ## Types Of Machine learning